 Mary Jenkins, Facebook and Google+ Manager, Book Summaries Manager

-Having moved eight times in the last seven years, Mary is enjoying the adventures that come with exploring new places.
-Currently she and her family live in the Bay Area, where she is on a quest to promote creativity in herself and her family.
-You can read more about her journey at Beyond Imagination.
+Having moved ten times in the last nine years, Mary is enjoying the adventures that come with exploring new places.
+She loves serving with Power of Moms as their Facebook/Google+ Manager and Book Summaries Manager.
+You can read more about her journey at A Mighty Tower.

 Emily Barton, Twitter Manager